TSLA Case Study: Never flagged, and here's exactly why

 The Story

-Tesla passed our initial screening filters โ price, volume, and volatility in Stage 1, then trend alignment and momentum checks in Stage 2 โ on 207 trading days across our 14-year backtest window.
+Tesla passed our initial screening filters, price, volume, and volatility in Stage 1, then trend alignment and momentum checks in Stage 2, on 310 trading days across our 14-year backtest window.
 That's further than most stocks get.
 Only around 50 stocks per day typically survive Stage 2.
 But Tesla never cleared Stage 3 scoring.
-On its best days โ like June 2020, when the stock was in the middle of a powerful uptrend โ Tesla's combined score reached approximately 20 out of 100.
+Its best day in the entire 14-year backtest was April 5, 2017, when the stock traded at $19.67 during an early momentum run.
+The combined score that day was 43 out of 100.
 The MONITOR threshold (the lowest signal level) requires 50.
-Tesla was 30 points short.
-Even accounting for sentiment scoring โ which backtests exclude, since AI news analysis only runs in live daily screening โ Tesla would have gained at most 10 points from positive coverage, bringing the peak to roughly 30.
-Still 20 points short of MONITOR.
+Tesla was 7 points short.
+On that peak day, several quality signals did fire: balance sheet health, earnings growth, and technical trend alignment were all strong enough to clear their thresholds.
+But our most heavily weighted profitability signal never triggered across the entire backtest window.
+That single missing piece was the primary reason Tesla fell short of MONITOR.
+Even accounting for sentiment scoring (which backtests exclude, since AI news analysis only runs in live daily screening), Tesla could have gained up to 10 points from positive coverage.
+That would have pushed the 2017 peak to 53, above MONITOR, and potentially toward OPPORTUNITY.
+But sustained profitability at the level our scoring system requires never materialized during the backtest window.

 TSLA Around Its Peak Score